-- describe the administrative office manager's function and the diversity of roles and responsibilities in a variety of organizations; - use information technology to improve individual and organizational performance; - perform the functions of human resource management; - perform the functions of facilities management; - perform financial functions associated with office management; - demonstrate academic skills required of all CCV graduates, including competency in writing, information literacy, oral communication and quantitative reasoning; and - explore pathways for educational and career development in the student's field of study.
+- describe the administrative office manager's function and the diversity of roles and responsibilities in a variety of organizations; - use information technology to meet the needs of the workplace; - perform the functions of human resource management; - perform financial functions associated with administrative management; - demonstrate academic skills required of all CCV graduates, including competency in writing, information literacy, oral communication, and quantitative reasoning; and - explore pathways for educational and career development in the student's field of study.

-The CCV Administrative Management degree is designed to help you develop technical and communcation skills required in the office of today and tomorrow.
+The CCV Administrative Management degree is designed to help you develop technical and communication skills required in the office of today and tomorrow.
 The degree prepares you to be successful in all of these areas through coursework in supervision or management, accounting, computer technology, and communication.
 In addition, this program allows you the flexibility to choose additional coursework related to context in which you might perform those skills.